Glossary of frequently used terms

 How do I get a hand woven baby wrap?

 Following social media is a good way to know when baby wraps become available.
-As mentioned before, they tend to be made in low volumes so only a few will ever be available.
+As mentioned before, they tend to be made as limited editions so only a few will ever be available.
 F&H currently have a few online as I have been weaving an extra wrap or two whilst weaving custom wraps.
 Check out Facebook, Twitter, Instagram & the Online Shop.

 What if I want my own design?